-There are several risks to windrowing crops:
+There are several risks to swathing crops:

-- Windrowing too early (prior to crop maturity) can cause significant yield and quality losses.
-Small and shrivelled seed will result from drying down of immature seed; - Windrowing too late can cause shatter losses as the cutter bar hits the crop; - The seed coat can discolour if left too long in the windrow, especially in wet conditions when mould growth and seed staining can occur; - Light windrows can be blown; and - Topsoil can blow if there is very little root system and plant biomass left.
+- Swathing too early (prior to crop maturity) can cause significant yield and quality losses.
+Small and shrivelled seed will result from drying down of immature seed. - Swathing too late can cause shatter losses as the cutter bar hits the crop. - The seed coat can discolour if left too long in the swath, especially in wet conditions when mould growth and seed staining can occur. - Light swaths can be blown. - Soil erosion is possible if there is very little root system and plant biomass left.

-While windowing lentil maintains better colour, it has not necessarily been found to be enough of an advantage for some growers compared to the overall time savings in the harvest program with crop-topping, desiccation and direct harvesting.
+While windowing lentil maintains better colour, it has not necessarily been found to be enough of an advantage for Australian growers compared to the overall time savings in the harvest program with crop-topping, desiccation and direct harvesting.